-RENTAL CAR ACCIDENT CLAIMS: HOW TO FILE A CLAIM IF YOU CRASH A RENTED VEHICLE
+RENTAL CAR CLAIMS: HOW TO FILE A CLAIM IF YOU CRASH A RENTED VEHICLE

-Were you involved in a rental car accident in Tampa, Florida?
+Were you involved in a rental car accident?
 Rental car insurance claims and personal injury settlements can be complicated.
-We highly recommend that you retain legal counsel if you crash a rental vehicle; our car accident lawyers are standing by to take your call if you need help.
-Learn more about what you should know before filing a rental car accident claim.
+We highly recommend that you retain legal counsel if you crash a rental vehicle; our automobile accident lawyers are standing by to take your call if you need help.
+Learn more about what you should know before filing a rental accident claim.

-Hire a Rental Car Accident Attorney with Experience
+Hire a Rental Car Claim Attorney with Experience

 Determine What Insurance Policy Covers Your Accident Damage